koltafrickenfer/remote-object/README.md

 # remote-object
-a powershell function that can run a scriptblock on a remote server
+a powershell function that can run a scriptblock on a remote server, returning the remote object.